-This FREE self-supported and self-navigated 37-mile backcountry ride gives you a buffet-style serving of the mountain biking goods that Eagle, CO has to offer.
+This self-supported and self-navigated 40ish-mile backcountry ride gives you a buffet serving of the mountain biking goods that Eagle, CO has to offer.
 Bring your sense of adventure, as the ride climbs up to 9,000 ft in the White River National Forest and then makes it’s way back down to the lunar and sage littered hills surrounding Eagle.
-Riders can plan for a 4-6 hour day on a 37-mile route that is 90% singletrack, 10% jeep roads, numerous steep punchy climbs, water crossings, some bushwacking, a few short hike-a-bikes, white-knuckle descents, likely a run in with a cow, moose or bear, and numerous fast flowy descents that’ll make your cheeks hurt you’re smiling so hard!
+Riders can plan for a 4-6 hour day on a 40ish-mile route that is 90% singletrack, 10% jeep roads, numerous steep punchy climbs, water crossings, some bushwacking, a few short hike-a-bikes, white-knuckle descents, likely a run in with a cow, moose or bear, and numerous fast flowy descents that’ll make your cheeks hurt you’re smiling so hard!
 Total amount of climbing in this adventure?
-About 6,400 ft over the 37-miles.
+About 6,000 ft over the 40ish-miles.

-Trails you will ride include: Turnip Head, Pipeline, Firebox Rd / Dead Cow, Mike’s Night Out, Cat Walk, Easy Rider, Star Wars, Tick Alley, Yellow Chair, Abrams Ridge, Abrams Ridge Connector, LOV Connection, Bailey’s, 2nd Gulch, Mayer Gulch / Race Course Ripper.
+Trails you will ride – in order: Turniphead, Pipeline, Hardscrabble Rd, Firebox Rd, Firebox Singletrack / Dead Cow, Mike’s Night Out, Cat Walk, Easy Rider, Star Wars, Tick Alley, Yellow Chair, Abrams Ridge, Abrams Ridge Connector, LOV Connection, Bailey’s, 2nd Gulch, Mayer Gulch / Race Course Ripper.

 This is a mass start fun ride.
-There is no cost to participate, but you must RSVP.
+There is no cost to participate, but please RSVP.
 You are self-supported and self-navigated.
 Ride the route as slow or fast as you want.
 Some folks “race” the route.
 That is 100% up to you.
 In the spirit of these events: you do you!

 Where can I park for the day?
 Please see the MAP

-We will have a group roll-out start from the Mountain Pedaler in Eagle.
-Address is 101 E 2nd St, Eagle, CO.
+THE START – We will have a group start roll-out from the Mountain Pedaler in Eagle.
 Stop in and see Charlie’s crew if you need any last second tunes, parts, or nutrition.
 Charlie is “the man” in Eagle when it comes to pedaling two wheels.
 So much so, he has a local trail named after him.
 Remember, support those who support you.
 Since this is just a “ride”, some of you may choose to start at your convenience, and that is totally cool.
-We will have a ride sign-in and sign-out log at the Mountain Pedaler, which will be produced from the number of RSVP we receive.
+We will have a ride sign-in sheet at the Mountain Pedaler, which will be produced from the number of RSVP we receive.
 Sign out sheet will be at Boneyard in Eagle Ranch.

-Pre-ride coffee, pastry, and toast fix can be obtained just a short walk from the Start/Finish line at Yeti’s Grind.
-They open up at 7 AM I suggest a 3 shot Americano to get the system ready for the climb up and out of Eagle at the start.
+Pre-ride coffee and warm food fix can be obtained just a short walk from the Start line at Yeti’s Grind.
+They open up at 7 AM.
+I suggest a 3 shot Americano to get the system ready for the climb up and out of Eagle at the start.
 Yeti’s will also extend a 20% discount to riders on coffee, food and drink prior to start!

 How’s the weather?
 The trails can handle a bit of rain on or before ride day.
 But if we get pounded, we will not ride.
 We will all use our best judgement for the better of the Eagle area trails.
 Check the local forecast.

 Where can I camp?
 There is a nice list here.
 The closest established campground is Yeoman Park.
 It’s about a 30-40 minute drive south of Eagle on Brush Creek Rd.
 Please note that Sylvan Lake State Park is closed for 2018 and 2019.
 If you do not need the finer things in life and just want a place to squat for the night, please drive up Hardscrabble Rd or Bellyache Rd.
 Please camp in established spots!
 Both roads are car, truck, and van friendly.
 Just be aware, if it dumps rain, you will not be able to drive up or down these roads.
 They turn to peanut butter….just like the Eagle trails do.

 The route will NOT be marked.
 With that said, MOST of the trails in Eagle are signed or labeled.
 Be ready to self-navigate.
 A GPS with the track is highly advised.
-Do yourself a favor and upload the GPX or TCX to your favorite navigational device.
+Do yourself a favor and upload the GPX to your favorite navigational device.
 See the course map and/or download the GPS file: https://ridewithgps.com/routes/31084863